-Moderna is one of five American efforts that have been spurred on by Operation Warp Speed, a near-$10 billion cross agency project to find a vaccine for Americans.
-Johnson & Johnson have also received funding, as have AstraZeneca.
+Moderna is one of five American efforts that have been spurred on by Operation Warp Speed, a near-$10 billion cross-agency project to find a vaccine for Americans.
+Johnson & Johnson has also received funding, as has AstraZeneca.

 “New technologies are good, and they could perform well, but we should really be hedging our bets,” Dr. Saad Omer, an infectious disease expert at Yale, told CNN.

 In contrast to the United States, four of the five vaccines that have reached the clinical trial phase in China are using the time-honored approach that sees an inactivated virus draw an immune response from the body.
 The newer Warp Speed approaches use only part of the virus, or even just its genetic material.

 Despite the controversy, some federal officials are confident that a safe vaccine can be found by the end of 2020.